jakobfriedl/tour-planner/README.md

 - Import and Export Tours with Logs in Json-Format
 - Custom configuration file allowing the user to change image-path, database-access, etc.
 - Validated User-Input
-- Unique Feature: TODO
+- Unique Feature: Quickly swap the direction of a tour (start and destination) with the Swap Button

 ## Development Process and Design

 ### Frontend
 The frontend of the application consists of multiple UserControls that design the look of a specific component (e.g the search-bar or log-list).
 The window can be resized and is fully responsive.
 If the tour or log list gets too long, the app automatically provides a vertical scrollbar.
 When creating/editing a tour or log, the user is prompted with an modal dialog.
 In order to avoid duplicate code, Create and Edit use the same UserControl.
-Edit only fills the fields with the already existing data from the selected tour or log.
+Edit furthermore fills the fields with the already existing data from the selected tour or log.

 ![UI Wireframe](./docs/UI.png)